If you love Jan Brett's The Mitten as much as we do, here are some fun Wixie ideas for primary learners that connect to this wonderful winter story.

 After reading The Mitten to your class, ask students to retell the story in Wixie.
 For example:

 - In Kindergarten, you might simply have students open a blank page, paint a picture, and record narration to describe what happened in the story.

 - In first grade, you could use a Character, Setting, and Events organizer and ask for text and image-based answers.

 - In second grade, you could use the pre-made The Mitten Sequence template from Wixie’s Activities to have the students recall the order in which animals entered the mitten.

-When The Mitten Sequence activity opens, it automatically displays clip art from The Mitten folder in the Library panel.
-You can find clip art for The Mitten and other common picture books in the Books folder in Wixie's library panel.
+You can find clip art for The Mitten and other common picture books in the Books folder in Wixie's image dialog.
 This makes it easy to create your own activities that connect to content in the story.

 Complete winter-themed activities

-Wixie’s curriculum library also includes several pre-made activities that have a winter theme or connect directly to Jan Brett’s The Mitten.
+Wixie’s curriculum library also includes several pre-made templates that have a winter theme or connect directly to Jan Brett’s The Mitten.

-You can also find connected activities by typing words like mitten, winter, and snow into the Search field.
+To use these templates, log in to your Wixie teacher or student account, open the Templates folder, and browse the December folder in Month-by-Month.
+You can also find connected activities by typing words like mitten, winter, and snow into the search field.